Welcome and Informed Consent Form

 - Honestly evaluating your own emotions, actions, motivations, beliefs, and relationships.

-- Resolving your problems by coming into obedience to the Word of God.
-We want you to understand that Christian counseling consists of giving Scriptural advice and the practical application of the same to each individual.
+- Resolving your problems by choosing to obey the Word of God.
+We want you to understand that Christian counseling consists of us giving Scriptural advice and the practical application of that advice.
 Yet, the counselee is held fully responsible for how he or she implements that advice.

-- Give us a little time.
+- Give it some time.
 Habits are not developed overnight, and new habits will take time to develop.
 In most cases, we ask individuals to commit to regular counseling appointments for a period of 3-4 months.

-- Because the Scriptures teach that true change requires all the resources of the body of Christ we believe that it is essential that those seeking biblical counseling at our church commit themselves to regular attendance to at a doctrinally sound local church.
+- Because the Scriptures teach that true change requires all the resources of the body of Christ, we believe that it is essential that those seeking biblical counseling at our church commit themselves to regular attendance with a doctrinally sound local church.

 Use this Email link or the following mailing address: